sblauth/cashocs/demos/documented/optimal_control/demo_01_basics/config_doc.md

 This parameter determines, whether we get a hard (false) or soft (true) exit of the optimization routine in case it does not converge.
-In case of a hard exit a SystemExit is raised and the script does not complete.
+In case of a hard exit an Exception is raised and the script does not complete.
 However, it can be beneficial to still have the subsequent code be processed, which happens in case soft_exit = true.
 Note, however, that in this case the returned results are **NOT** optimal, as defined by the user input parameters.